 A More Flexible, Agile Workforce

 Adding a full-time employee can be costly; not just in the form of tax obligations, benefits, and compensation, but in training, educational enrichment, and other measures required to correct skill gaps in your team.
 If you have a project that requires a specific skill set but don’t want the expense and risk of recruiting a full-time employee, consider bringing a contingent worker with the required skills onto the team for the duration of the project instead for significant cost savings.

 This method allows you to cast a wider net in your job search, meaning you can easily bring together both temporary workers for unskilled labor to support production using a staffing agency, and bring highly skilled designers and engineers on board as contract staff for the duration of the project without having to add permanent employees.

 Contingent Workforce Caveats

-While the appeal of outsourced labour for part-time, temporary, or project-based labour is apparent, it’s important to be aware of two potential challenges when recruiting and hiring contingent labour:
+While the appeal of outsourced labor for part-time, temporary, or project-based labor is apparent, it’s important to be aware of two potential challenges when recruiting and hiring contingent labor: